 Pick one macronutrient that seems like it’s the farthest away from your macro prescription goal.
 Ignoring calories and both of the other macronutrients for now, focus on making changes to your typical meals and snacks to get you closer to your daily total goal.
 Don’t worry about perfection in this step – getting within +/- 10-15 grams of your macro goal is sufficient in this learning stage.

-Step 5. aim to get within 5 grams of your macro prescription.
+step 5.
+Aim to get within +/- 5 grams of all your macro targets.

 You’ve gained some momentum and you’re feeling confident with several weeks of tracking under your belt.
-Now it’s time to really shoot to hit each of macros (all 3!) within 5 grams up or down of each total by the end of the day.
+Now, it’s time to really shoot to hit all three macros within +/- 5 grams by the end of the day.
 If you can string together at least a week of macro tracking within 5 grams of your macro total goals, it’s time to start to assess how you look, feel, and perform.
-Start to pay attention to your hunger and fullness, energy throughout the day, performance in and recovery from exercise, mood and sleep changes.
+Start to pay attention to your hunger and fullness, energy throughout the day, performance in and recovery from exercise, and mood and sleep changes.
 Notice the way your clothes are fitting – are they loser in some areas, tighter in others?
 Let this start to inform you that you’re on the right track and to keep going!

-If this is the step you really struggle with, consider downloading my resource, “5 Tips to Meal Plan Around Your Macros [Without Losing Your Mind!]”.
-Download is completely free and expands on breaking up your macros into “checkpoints”, pre logging your food ahead of time, creating reference lists and resources for yourself, and more!
+If this is the step you really struggle with, consider downloading my resource, “5 Tips to Meal Plan Around Your Macros”.
+The download is completely free and expands on breaking up your macros into “checkpoints”, pre logging your food ahead of time, creating reference lists and resources for yourself, and more!

-Step 6. assess how you feel. make changes if necessary.
+step 6.
+Assess how you feel and make changes if necessary.